AldurD392/UnitedTweetAnalyzer/README.md

 $ java -jar target/UnitedTwitterAnalyzer-jar-with-dependencies.jar -t store -s shapefile.shp -b all
 ```

+Alternatively, you can bias the stream to acquire only those tweets having an attached location (`-b all_geo`).

 #### Learn task
 Once you have acquired enough data you can build and evaluate a classifier.
 The `learn` task is your friend.